AIPA-team/db-connection-pooling-deamon/README.md

 # db-connection-pooling-deamon

-Is a daemon that allows usage of pooling database connections via RESTful API for languages/frameworks that dont have such capabilities.
+Is a daemon that allows usage of pooling database connections via RESTful API for languages/frameworks that doesn't have such capabilities which leads to noticable increase of response time for each database query.
 Initially it supports postgres.
 MySQL and other databases are work in progress.
+MySQL should be supported in few days.

-This is for sure not finished and production-ready code!
+This is for sure not finished and production-ready code yet!

 ## How to use: